-The ancient Greek astronomer and geographer Ptolemy of Alexandria drew a map of the world in the second century CE, which shows the stone fort as one of only five Irish sites to be noted.
+The ancient Greek astronomer and geographer Ptolemy of Alexandria drew a map of the world in the 2nd century, which shows the stone fort as one of only five Irish sites to be noted.

 The Grianan of Aileach, which translates to the Sun Temple of Aileach, is one of Ireland's most impressive circular stone hilltop enclosures.

 It is believed to have been built between the 6th and 9th centuries AD but may date back as far as 1700 BC.